 Restricted Stock and Unrestricted Stock Awards.
 The Committee may grant or sell shares of restricted stock or unrestricted stock to participants in such number and at such time as the Committee determines in its discretion.
 A restricted stock award or unrestricted stock award constitutes an immediate transfer of ownership of a specified number of Shares to the recipient in consideration of the performance of services, which may be subject to the substantial risk of forfeiture and restrictions on transfer as provided in the 2023 Plan.
 Restricted stock awards or unrestricted stock awards may be granted upon such conditions as the Committee determines, including upon the attainment of one or more performance goals.
-A restricted stock award or unrestricted stock award be made without additional consideration or in consideration of a payment by the recipient that is greater than, less than or equal to the fair market value per Share on the date of grant.
+A restricted stock award or unrestricted stock award may be made without additional consideration or in consideration of a payment by the recipient that is greater than, less than or equal to the fair market value per Share on the date of grant.

 Except as otherwise provided in the 2023 Plan or the applicable award agreement, the participant is entitled immediately to voting, dividend and other ownership rights in the Shares subject to a restricted stock award.
 However, in the event of a dividend or distribution paid in Shares or other property or any other adjustment made upon a change in the capital structure of the Company as described in the 2023 Plan, any and all new, substituted or additional securities or other property (other than normal cash dividends) to which the participant is entitled by reason of the participant's restricted stock award will be immediately subject to the same vesting conditions as the shares subject to the restricted stock award with respect to which such dividends or distributions were paid or adjustments were made.
-Further, any award is earned, and such dividends or other distributions will not be paid if the performance goals are not satisfied.
+Further, any dividends or distributions with respect to restricted stock awards that vest based on the achievement of performance goals will be accumulated until the underlying award is earned, and such dividends or other distributions will not be paid if the performance goals are not satisfied.